 Drip email campaigns keep you top-of-mind

 Drip email marketing campaigns are a set of automated emails that go out based on specific timelines or user actions.
-Also known as autoresponders, email drip campaigns are a set of marketing emails which are sent out automatically based on a schedule.
+Also known as automated email series, email drip campaigns are a set of marketing emails which are sent out automatically based on a schedule.
 Using this email marketing strategy, you can stay in constant contact with your customers and maintain steady engagement.

 One email goes out when someone signs up to receive your newsletters and is added to your email list, another the following week and perhaps one more the next weekend.